Franklin89/Blog/input/posts/adding-a-third-party-datetimepicker-to-your-asp-net-core-mvc-application.md

 });
 ```

-Since we are working with Razor Pages we can simply get the current threads ui culture and pass it to the locale property of the options object.
+Since I am working with Razor Pages we can simply get the current threads ui culture and pass it to the locale property of the options object.

 After this I thought I was done but if I had the locale set to `de-CH` the client side validation failed if I selected a date like `28.02.2019`.
-This is because I am using the jQuery unobtrusive validation and this does not recognize validate datetime properly if they are in a non US format.
-But there is an easy fix for this, and since `moment.js` is already in place it is really simple.
+This is because I am using the jQuery unobtrusive validation and it does not validate a datetime properly if they are in a non US format.
+But there is an easy fix to this, and since `moment.js` is already in place it is really simple.
 All that we have to do is update the `date` validation method.

 ```js
 $.validator.methods.date = function (value, element) {